$10 FLAT RATE GROUND SHIPPING FOR ALL ORDERS OVER $100

 Hyper Hold Pro > Buff n Shine All Black microfiber pad

-1. Double sided wool pads are good because both sides can be uses and the edges tend to work better in tight spaces.
+2. Double sided wool pads are good because both sides can be used and the edges tend to work better in tight spaces.
 If you have a velcro interface pad and don't have a quick change adapter a single sided will work also and is easy to switch from white to yellow wool on a rotary.

-4. Quick recap start to finish if you are getting the basics,
+5. Quick recap start to finish if you want the basics:

 *Shurhold suggestions for dual action polisher speed